jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 `Others might` still have a reference to it `to be` able to read its output.

-If `you` want to run `the` command definition again, `you are going to have to` make a call to it instead:
+If `you` want to run `the` command definition again, `you are going to might` make a call to it instead:

 ![](images/1.%20Commands%20Main%20Concepts.046.png)